yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # The confusion
 - What is Magento?
-- Magento Open Source, Adobe Commerce or Mage-OS
+- Magento Open Source, Adobe Commerce or Mage-OS?

 ---
 # Magento Association updates